-Full-time domestic students cannot drop to part-time status without prior consultation with the Office of Financial Aid, due to the impact to scholarship and loan packages.
+Full-time domestic students cannot drop to part-time status without prior consultation with the Office of Financial Aid, due to the impact to your scholarship and loan packages.
 International students must maintain full-time status to comply with immigration regulations.

 Undergraduate Program of Study

 All INTM undergraduate students receive an official Transcript Evaluation issued by the Office of Undergraduate Academic Affairs (UGAA).
 The evaluation identifies all transfer credit and how it will be applied toward BINTM degree requirements.
-The INTM Office reviews all transcript evaluations and informs students if there is any outstanding coursework needed to fulfill program admission requirements.
-INTM advisers are available on an ongoing basis to discuss academic progress and address any questions or concerns.
+The INTM Office reviews all transcript evaluations and informs you if there is any outstanding coursework needed to fulfill program admission requirements.
+INTM advisers are available on an ongoing basis to discuss academic progress and address your questions or concerns.